 Newer buildings must meet certain public safety standards, and therefore this is taken into consideration as blueprints are developed and locations are selected.
-In fact, many states, counties, and cities have revamped building codes to address dead zones as issues of public safety.
-However, there are countless buildings that lack service because they were constructed decades ago, with no knowledge of what the future needs for connectivity would be.
-Because common building materials — steel, concrete and brick — are notorious cell signal killers, this can pose obvious challenges when it comes to public safety.
+There are countless buildings that lack cell service because they were constructed decades ago, with no knowledge of what the future needs for connectivity would be.
+Because common building materials — steel, concrete and brick — are notorious cell signal killers, this can pose obvious challenges when it comes to cellular connectivity.
 There are still too many schools, hospitals, office buildings, apartment buildings, airports, arenas and shopping malls struggling with this problem.

-In these cases, many jurisdictions have begun requiring building owners to install cell signal boosting technology to better facilitate public safety operations.
-These boosters are designed to increase frequencies across all bands, so that first responders using radios and those needing to communicate by phone can be sure that they are never left without signal in an emergency.
+A good solution to the problem is to install a cellular repeaters to keep clear communication internally and externally.
+These repeater systems are designed to increase coverage across all bands, so that anyone needing to communicate by phone can be sure that they are never left without signal in an emergency.

-If you are an owner, administrator or facility manager of any affected building, it’s up to you to ensure that public safety standards are met so that tenants can communicate with the outside world, and especially with first responders, in the event of an emergency.
+If you are an owner, administrator or facility manager of any affected building, it’s up to you to ensure that there is sufficient indoor cell coverage so that tenants can communicate with the outside world, and especially with first responders, in the event of an emergency.

-In order to select the best booster solution to meet your needs and to keep your building and tenants safe, you will need to determine the amount of space in which cell signal needs to be improved.
+In order to select the best in-building cellular solution to meet your needs and to keep your building and tenants safe, you will need to determine the amount of space in which cell signal needs to be improved.
 Whether it is a large commercial space or a smaller business or residential area, there are cell signal amplification solutions designed to handle it.
-And depending on the type of space and the building materials, you may have strong signal in some areas and only need amplification in certain areas, such as a basement or parking garage, for example.
+Depending on the type of space and the building materials, you may have strong signal in some areas and only need amplification in certain areas, such as a basement or parking garage, for example.

 In order to determine your current signal strength and identify the areas where signal needs to be boosted, you will need to conduct a site survey.
 A site survey will help you to accurately determine the source of the strongest cell signal, and identify the areas inside the building with the strongest and weakest signals.
 This will help inform decisions about the best installation points for outdoor and indoor antennas.

-Today, installing a signal booster for optimal public safety is a must.
+Today, installing a signal repeater for optimal public safety is a must.
 There is no question that investing in this technology saves lives.
-In addition to meeting compliance regulations, a booster will help ensure the occupants of your building are as safe as possible and give you peace of mind that first responders can do their jobs to the best of their abilities when and where they are needed most, without dead zones getting in the way.
+A cellular repeater system will help ensure the occupants of your building are as safe as possible and give you peace of mind that first responders can do their jobs to the best of their abilities when and where they are needed most, without dead zones getting in the way.